gluru/gluru.github.io/index.md

 To see how to add your own **callbacks** to our widget events you can check the documentation and examples [here](./custom-callbacks).

+To see code how to modify the behaviour of the widget see different code snippets and examples [here](./snippets)

 # REST APIs

 To explore our REST apis please see the following [REST APIs](http://gluru-docs.s3-website-eu-west-1.amazonaws.com/public/)